The Partnership

 There are a number of groups with an estuary-wide remit on the Severn Estuary.
 Together they have formed the Joint Estuary Groups initiative through a Memorandum of Understanding (2001).
 The different groups on the estuary and their various websites are easily viewed from the Severn Estuary Gateway.

-The role of the JAC is to bring together indviduals representing Local Authorities, Statutory Agencies and other interested organisations to discuss and advise upon estuary-wide management matters and policy.
+The role of the Joint Estuary Day is to bring together indviduals representing Local Authorities, Statutory Agencies and other interested organisations to discuss and advise upon estuary-wide management matters and policy.

 Severn Estuary Partnership Management Group